 On behalf of the ManageIQ team, we’re pleased to announce the Beta release for ManageIQ Fine!

 Another week is behind us, a new one is here and it brings along the next weekly update.
 I’m Roman from ManageIQ UI team, and I’ll walk you through what happened in the last week in ManageIQ.

 Vote for the G-Release!!!
 Here is the Poll on talk.manageiq.org

 Welcome to Sprint 57 recap.
 In this sprint we merged a total of 565 pull request combined, almost 10% more than last sprint’s 518, and well ahead of what we used to achieve with 3-week sprints in 2016!
 The 180 PRs in the main repo is distributed in thirds between enhancements, bugs, and everything else.
 We are also growing in number of repos, from 103 repos 5 sprints ago, to 108 now.
 The new repos introduced this sprint are amazon_ssa_support and manageiq-ui-scaffold.
 More info on them will come as they get populated.

-Hi, I am Dávid from the ManageIQ UI team.
-I will be your guide in this quick recap of what happened in the last week on our premises.
+Hi, I am Satyajit from the ManageIQ Quality Engineering team.
+I will be your guide in this quick recap of what happened in the PyCon Pune-2017 Python Conference.